Vector-Hector/ekin/readme.md

 - If the sum is greater than zero, you decrement all the values of the subset by 1.
 - If the sum is zero, both operations are allowed.

+You may repeat this for a finite number of steps.
+(Choose new subset, calculate sum and apply an operation)

-The question is: Is this vector bounded for all `n`?
+The question is: Is the resulting vector bounded for all `n`?

 For small `n`, like `n=1` and `n=2` it is quite easy to see that they are bounded by `1` and `2` respectively.
 But for larger `n` it is not so easy to see.
 This tool is designed to analyze this problem for larger `n`.